New Products

 Handle length also varies.
 Longer handles allow for two-handed backhands and more leverage but reduce face surface area.
 Shorter handles increase the hitting area and give players a closer connection to the paddle head.
 There’s no right or wrong — just what feels right for your hand size and swing preference.

-How to choose a pickleball paddle: Basing it on your play style
+How to choose a pickleball paddle based on your play style

 Once you understand how paddle features affect performance, it’s easier to connect those traits to the way you play.
 Players who thrive on fast reflexes at the net, dinks and quick resets will benefit from paddles with thicker cores, lighter weights and more control-oriented face materials.
 These traits make it easier to keep the ball in play and handle fast-paced exchanges.